 Getting to the Ice Lakes Trailhead

-Ice Lakes Trailhead lies at the very end of South Mineral Creek Road, which lies off of the Million Dollar Highway running from Durango to Silverton then Ouray.
+Ice Lakes Trailhead lies at the very end of South Mineral Creek Road, which lies off of the Million Dollar Highway (the greatest highway in America in my opinion, you could come all the way to The San Juans and just drive the highway and be fulfilled, at least I am every time I drive it)

 The Ice Lakes trail begins at the obvious trailhead on the right side of South Mineral Campground.